cosmos/sdk-tutorials/academy/2-main-concepts/bridges.md

 ## Next up

-You will discover more on running a node in [Running Your Own Cosmos Chain](../3-my-own-chain/index.md).
+You will discover more on running a node in [Run Your Own Cosmos Chain](../3-my-own-chain/index.md).